syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ![appearance customization](Connector_images/CustomConnector.PNG)

-## Hit Padding
+## Hit padding

-Connection can be made from/to Nodes, Connectors, Port or on empty area in a diagram.
-Making connection with Connector and Ports are usually difficult as thickness are usually small.
-To make it easy to connect, it should be possible to connect when mouse comes near its vicinity area. `HitPadding` property allow to customize the vicinity area while connecting.
+Connection can be made from/to nodes, connectors, port or on empty area in a diagram.
+Making connection with connector and ports are usually difficult as thickness are usually small.
+To make it easy to connect, it should be possible to connect when mouse comes near its vicinity area.
+The `HitPadding` property allows you to customize the vicinity area while connecting.
 Default value is 23d.
 Connector can be selected and unselected within the hit padding region.

 {% tabs %}
 {% highlight xaml %}